 Attendance & Participation: I will take attendance every day.
-While I will not take points off for poor attendance, missing too many classes will affect your grade, because you will miss Green Book entries and in-class assignments that you will not be able to make up.
+While I will not deduct grades for poor attendance, missing too many classes will affect your grade, because you will miss Reading Check entries and in-class work that you will not be able to make up.
 Additionally, your presence in class is one of the ways in which you craft your ethos as a student.

 Being a body in a seat is not full attendance - while you are in class, you are expected to pay attention, take notes, participate in discussion, and complete writing tasks.
 I will ask you to leave the class that day if you are not actively learning (i.e. sleeping in class, not paying attention to the course materials, or using your phone extensively).
-If you need to miss class on the day that work is due, email me so that you can arrange turning the work in before the due date.
+If you anticipate needing to miss class on the day that work is due, email me so that you can arrange turning the work in before the due date.
 Please also make all efforts to arrive to class on time.

 Absences: Absence is not an excuse for ignorance.
 If you miss class, do not simply email me to ask "did we do anything important today."
 I reserve the right to not answer those emails.
-If you are absent, it is your responsibility to contact one of your classmates and/or check Canvas for any learning materials posted (PowerPoints, assignment prompts, rubrics, etc.) to get the information you missed.
+If you are absent, it is your responsibility to contact one of your classmates and/or check Google Classroom for any learning materials posted (PowerPoints, assignment prompts, rubrics, etc.) to get the information you missed.
 If you are truly unable to find an answer to your questions through your peers or through your own investigations, then I'll be happy to answer emails about specific questions.
 I ask that, if you know you will miss class, that you please contact me as soon as possible.

 It is your responsibility as a student to make up the applicable work you've missed.
+I will only accept missed inclass Writing Tasks if you bring them as a hard copy on the first day you are back in class.
 You are responsible for knowing and implementing any changes to the schedule or expectations on assignments before arriving to the next class.

-Due Dates and Late Work: All major essays are due to Canvas by 11:59 PM on the date listed on the syllabus - any work that is not turned in through Canvas (by email, by Google Docs, etc.) will still be considered late.
-I will often provide more specific instructions for assignment turn-ins, and may also ask you to bring hard copies for in-class work.
-I reserve the right to deny any extension request, but if you contact me with an adequate plan for completion, I am happy to accommodate schedules.
+Due Dates and Late Work: All major essays are due to Google Classroom by 11:59 PM on the date listed on the syllabus - any work that is not turned in through Google Classroom (by email, as a hard copy, etc.) will still be considered late.
+I will often provide more specific instructions for assignment turn-ins, and may also ask you to bring hard copy drafts for in-class work.
+Extension requests must be emailed to me at least 48 hours in advance of the essay deadline; I reserve the right to deny any extension request, but if you contact me with an adequate plan for completion, I am happy to accommodate schedules.